 - You’re ambitious: If you are looking to accelerate your journey to achieving your career goals, a career coach can be a catalyst.
 You can’t expect your dream career to fall into your lap; you must prioritize success, and with a career coach by your side, achieving your professional goals can be that much more likely.

 3 signs you’re not ready for career coaching

 Even if you’ve identified the need for a career coach, if you struggle to look inside yourself for answers, a career coach may not be a solution at this time.
 A career coach can only take you so far, Friedman says.
 You must be open-minded and willing to work hard to identify your strengths and weaknesses and fight for the fulfilling career you want.

 Here are three indicators that a career coach may not be right for you.

-For coaching to be effective, clients have to be honest with themselves and their coaches.
-And both coach and client have to be open to feedback and constructive criticism.
+- You have trouble opening up to others: For coaching to be effective, clients must be honest with themselves and their coaches, and both coach and client must be open to feedback and constructive criticism.
 Good career coaches won’t be shy about asking direct, probing questions and will be open to hearing constructive feedback on what is and isn’t working both in the general coaching process and in the job/career search.
 You shouldn’t be either.

 Given the impact and personal nature of career coaching, finding the right fit can be challenging.
 The best place to start is to ask people in your network for referrals.

 If you’re seeking a coach with specific industry or functional expertise, industry websites and magazines can be great sources for recommendations or advertisements.
 You can also check out websites for career coaching professional organizations, such as the Professionals Association of Resume Writers and Career Coaches, Career Directors International, or the Career Coach Academy.